-That first part (in italics) is the genus and specific epithet, and it tells us that this plant is one of the so-called "Bigleaf hydrangeas."
+Breaking down the full botanical name, the first part (in italics) is the genus and species name, and it tells us that this plant is one of the so-called "Bigleaf hydrangeas."
 The second part (in bold) is the series it belongs to, as dubbed by the plant developers who brought us this and closely-related new bushes.
 Finally, "Rhapsody Blue" identifies this particular plant in that series.

 How to Change This Hydrangea's Color to Purple (or Pink or Blue)

-The picture of Rhapsody Blue that you see above shows a purple hydrangea.
-"How can that be?" perhaps you ask.
-"Why isn't it blue?"
-The answer is that, like other members of the H. macrophylla species, the flower color is variable.
+Like other members of the H. macrophylla species, flower color is variable for Rhapsody Blue hydrangea, despite its name.
 It varies from pink to blue (with purple standing in between the two extremes).
 Coloration will depend on the presence (and quantity) or absence of aluminum in the soil, in conjunction with soil pH:

 - More aluminum turns the sepals blue